ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

      - Carefully unthread the existing ribbon through the small slits in the ribbon guides
  3. Place New Typewriter ribbon spools on spool shafts
      - Pull back one of the spring-loaded ribbon arms and place one of the new ribbon spools onto the ribbon spool shaft
-     - Ensure that the ribbon coming off of the spool is directed toward the the back of the typewriter and is not twisted
+     - Ensure that the ribbon coming off of the spool is directed toward the back of the typewriter and is not twisted
      - Adjust the ribbon spool so that the spool shaft pin fits into the designated slot on the new ribbon spool
      - Ensure the ribbon is flush with the spool and let go of the spring-loaded ribbon arm
      - Repeat for the other ribbon spool